Call of Duty: Black Ops 4

-Call of Duty: Black Ops 4 (stylized as Call of Duty: Black Ops IIII) is a 2018 multiplayer first-person shooter developed by Treyarch and published by Activision.
-It was released worldwide for PlayStation 4, Windows, and Xbox One on October 12, 2018.
-It is a sequel to the 2015 game Call of Duty: Black Ops III, the fifth entry in the Black Ops sub-series, and the 15th installment in the Call of Duty series overall.
+Call of Duty: Black Ops 4 is a 2018 first-person shooter game developed by Treyarch and published by Activision.
+It is the fifteenth installment of the Call of Duty series and the fifth entry in the Black Ops sub-series, following Call of Duty: Black Ops III (2015).
+The game was released on October 12, 2018, for PlayStation 4, Windows, and Xbox One.